Qantas Freight is responsible for the air cargo operations of the Qantas group. It is Australia’s largest independent air freight services business:

 Qantas Freight Communications, Product and Marketing had limited visibility over the performance of their digital marketing activity, and were uncertain of the role that digital marketing should play to assist in the success of their business.

-Subsequently, Qantas Freight was seeking a partner who could help them; define their current state, define where they wanted to be and develop a roadmap to get them there.
-Inherently, this would lead to more measured and accountable communication investments and a clear path to business success.
+Subsequently, Qantas Freight was seeking a partner who could help them; define their current state, define where they wanted to be, develop a roadmap to get them there and ensure of a successful implementation.
+Inherently, this would lead to more measured and accountable communication investments and better customer experiences at a lower cost.

 What We Did

 Tzu & Co.
 Led a digital current state analysis (LOAD), reviewing Qantas Freight’s People, Process, Platforms and Promotions, as well as their external stakeholder experiences - against the context of the overarching business objectives and strategy, and competitive landscape.